milosjocic1/SEI-Project-3/README.md

 ## Brief

 Goals
-- Create the application using at least 2 related models, one of which should be a user
+- Create the application using at least two related models, one of which should be a user
 - Manage team contributions and collaboration using a standard Git flow on GitHub
 - Include all major CRUD functions for at least one of your models
 - Add authentication AND authorization (page protection) to restrict access to appropriate users
 - User must be able to sign up or login
 - Signed in user must be able to change password and logout
 - Change password and logout must only be available to logged in users
 - Layout and style your front-end with clean & well-formatted CSS, with or without a framework
 - Deploy your application online so it's publicly accessible